Exploiting arbitrage requires short selling

 It seems to be a common believe that the exploitation of various forms of arbitrage requires short selling.
 Indeed, a number of well-known examples exist.
 However, providing a mathematically rigorous proof for such a statement turns out to be not trivial, as will be shown in this paper.

 There has been always a need for design and regulation of the activities of financial market participants.
 In particular, the granting of the privilege of short selling to some financial services providers raises the question whether there is a theoretical link between the potential exploitation of arbitrage opportunities and short selling.
-Hedge funds and investment banks are typical examples for such privileged financial service providers.
+Hedge funds and investment banks are typical examples for such privileged financial services providers.
 Short selling occurs when an investor or financial services provider borrows a security and sells it on the open market, planning to buy it back later for less money.
 The risk of loss on a short sale is theoretically unlimited since the price of the underlying asset can climb to any level.
 Exploiting arbitrage opportunities can be interpreted as a service to the market because it can remove inconsistencies between asset prices.
-Market participants with large quantities of assets under management, as pension funds, should not engage in short selling because their risk of bankruptcy could destabilize the market and cause major economic damage.
+Market participants with large quantities of assets under management, as pension funds and mutual funds, should not engage in short selling because their risk of bankruptcy could destabilize the market and cause major economic damage.